DripEmail/slate/source/includes/rest/_broadcasts.md

     </tr>
     <tr>
       <td><code>send_at</code></td>
-      <td>The timestamp representing when the broadcast will be delivered.</td>
+      <td>The timestamp representing when the Single-Email Campaign will be delivered.</td>
     </tr>
     <tr>
       <td><code>bcc</code></td>
-      <td>A list of emails designated to receive a blind copy of the broadcast.</td>
+      <td>A list of emails designated to receive a blind copy of the Single-Email Campaign.</td>
     </tr>
     <tr>
       <td><code>created_at</code></td>
-      <td>A read-only Drip generated timestamp for when the broadcast was first created.</td>
+      <td>A read-only Drip generated timestamp for when the Single-Email Campaign was first created.</td>
     </tr>
     <tr>
       <td><code>href</code></td>